AllStarLink/ASL3-Manual/docs/adv-topics/gpio.md

 # Manipulating GPIO
 There are 2 types of GPIO as they currently exist in the software.
 I/O's from a URI/sound fob or equivalent, and I/O's from a hardware driven Parallel Port.

-!!! warning "USB Parallel Not Supported"
+!!! warning "USB Parallel Ports Not Supported"
         USB converted parallel ports can not be bit-banged for control, and are therefore not supported.

 ## URIs/USB Sound Fobs (CM108, CM119)
-The GPIO (general-purpose I/O) pins on a URI (or similar USB device) may be individually used as either input or output pins.
-Currently the URI (because of the CM108-AH chip) only supports 2 usable GPIO pins (GPIO 1 and GPIO 4), plus one pin (labeled GPIO 2, but is actually the 'HOOK' signal on the CM-108AH chip) that may be used only for input.
-The old version of the URI and some other devices that use the original CM-108A chip, have full access to the GPIO 2 signal also.
+The GPIO (general-purpose I/O) pins on a URI (or similar USB device using a C-Media chip) may be individually used as either input or output pins.
+Not all pins are available for control, some may be reserved for existing functions.
+Check the datasheet for your particular chip and/or the manufacturer's documentation for the radio interface, to see what pins may be available for GPIO.

-The upside to the CM-108AH is that if you are monitoring an external contact closure, the GPIO 2 (HOOK) input is internally pulled-up and de-bounced, so its perfect for such applications.

 `chan_usbradio` and `chan_simpleusb` support configuration of the GPIO pins in the following manner (from within the section of `usbradio.conf` or `simpleusb.conf` that is for the desired device):